superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For some use cases you would need to implement your own methods in the repository, like ``findOneBySlug()`` or
 ``findAllArticles()``.

-It's very easy.
+It's very easy!

-You need to create your custom implementation fo the repository.
-In this example you will create custom repository
+You need to create your custom implementation for the repository.
+In this example you will create a custom repository
-for ``Article`` model class and Doctrine PHPCR persistence backend.
+for the ``Article`` model class and Doctrine PHPCR persistence backend.

-Firstly, you need to create your custom repository interface, let's name it ``ArticleRepositoryInterface`` and extend it
+Firstly, you need to create your custom repository interface.
+Let's name it ``ArticleRepositoryInterface`` and extend it
-by ``SWP\Component\Storage\Repository\RepositoryInterface`` interface:
+by the ``SWP\Component\Storage\Repository\RepositoryInterface`` interface:

 .. code-block:: php